addomam/hotwire/readme.md

 ### `.#homeModules`

-- Looks for modules and configurations in the `home-modules` and `home-configurations` directories respectively
+- Looks in the `home-modules` directory
 - Expects files to be Home Manager modules

 ### `.#lib`